nforay/cub3d/README.md

 If you are running Linux the controls are based on a AZERTY keyboard and on MAC a QWERTY keyboard.

 ZQSD / Arrows : Move and Strafe

+### Bonus controls:
+Bonus version enable mouse camera control, you can change mouse sensitivity by setting `ROT <int>` in the cub file and movement speed (basically the speed at which the game is running) by setting `SP <int>`.
+Default ROT is 5 and default SP is 4.
+You should play around with these depending of your computer specs.

 ### Bonus keybinds:
 | Key | Action |
 |--|--|